moonfallmaple/my-reads-app/README.md

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Run the Application
-- In order to run the application you can:
+In order to run the application you can:

-Direct open live Demo: https://moonfallmaple.github.io/myreads/

-- Or run it on your computer

 Clone or fork this project: